bibek22/blog/content/programming/intro-to-python.md

 ### Variables

-Variables is something that can refer to the data that you store in memory.
+Variables is essentially a name you can give to the data so we can refer to it conviniently.
+Variables in python are:

-1. implicitly declared.
+1. implicitly declared
-2. dynamically typed.
+2. dynamically typed

 ```python3